 - Make sure that you place all of your contact information on your cat's collar.
-Council also recommends implanting a microchip to help identify your pet.
+It is a Queensland Government requirement to microchip your cat.
 This way, if your cat is impounded, Council can contact you.

 - Make sure that your cat is de-sexed.
 It is not especially expensive and will prevent many problems.